norskeld/sigma/apps/docs/content/guides/error-recovery.md

 })
 ```

-Recovery points now nest.
-A `'block'` failure is handled here, while a `'let'` failure raised inside a block is declined and left committed for the `recover` in the block's own `Body`.
+Recovery points now nest, and the innermost one wins.
+A broken statement inside the block is taken by the `recover` in the block's own `Body`, which sits inside this one, so it never gets here.
+What does get here is the `'block'` failure itself, and `options.label` is what keeps this point to that kind: a failure carrying a different label, having escaped `Body`, is declined and left committed for a recovery point further out.

 ```ts
 run(Lang.Program).with(`